itera-sd2201/itera-sd2201.github.io/staff.md

 # Staff

-Staff information is stored in the `_staffers` directory and rendered according to the layout file, `_layouts/staffer.html`.
+TA hiring is still in progress.
+If you're interested in TAing the class, please reach out to alex@krentsel.com.

 ## Instructors